gdsbook/book/notebooks/02_geospatial_computational_environment.md

 container so we can use software inside the container to edit files that are stored outside in the host machine.

-"Containers sound great but, how can I install and run one?", you might be asking yourself at this point.
-First, you will need to install Docker on your machine.
+"*Containers sound great but, how can I install and run one?*", you might be asking yourself at this point.
+First, you will need to install Docker on your computer.
 This assumes you have administrative rights (i.e. you can install software).
 If that is the case, you can go to the Docker website[^docker] and install the version that suits your operating system.
 Note that, although container technology is Linux-based, Docker provides tools to run it smoothly in macOS